Cleaning Validation Guidelines in Pharma Industry - A Complete List 2024

 FDA revised its guidance on Equipment Cleaning under Section 211.67 in 21CFR on April 1, 2018.
 FDA requires that:

 Equipment and utensils shall be cleaned, maintained, and, as appropriate for the nature of the drug, sanitized and/or sterilized at appropriate intervals to prevent malfunctions or contamination that would alter the safety, identity, strength, quality, or purity of the drug product beyond the official or other established requirements.
+This is a key aspect of GMP cleaning and pharmaceutical cleaning practices.

 Apart from the 211.67, there are many other documents published by the FDA that guide the industry.
 Some of these links are given at the end of this section.
 Here are a few noteworthy points:

-• Acceptable Residue: FDA has mentioned clearly in the Questions & Answers on Current Good Manufacturing Practices—Equipment that the Contamination that is reasonably avoidable and removable is never considered acceptable.
-Hence, Cleaning Procedures must not be designed sub-optimally to remove a calculated "acceptable" level of residue but rather based on scientific understanding of the substance and its interaction with other resources within the manufacturing facility.
-Similarly, analytical methods should not be designed solely on the basis of the acceptable residue that needs to be achieved.
+- Acceptable Residue: FDA has mentioned clearly in the Questions & Answers on Current Good Manufacturing Practices—Equipment Contamination that is reasonably avoidable and removable is never considered acceptable.
+Hence, cleaning procedures must not be designed sub-optimally to remove a calculated 'acceptable' level of residue but rather based on scientific understanding of the substance and its interaction with other resources within the manufacturing facility.
+Similarly, analytical methods should not be designed solely on the basis of the acceptable residue that needs to be achieved, aligning with cleaning validation acceptance criteria.

-• Total Organic Carbon: FDA has come to terms with using TOC as an acceptable method for monitoring residues routinely and for cleaning validation given that the contaminating material(s) is organic and contains carbon that can be oxidized under TOC test conditions.
+- Total Organic Carbon: FDA has come to terms with using TOC as an acceptable method for monitoring residues routinely and for cleaning validation given that the contaminating material(s) is organic and contains carbon that can be oxidized under TOC test conditions.

-FDA doesn't really delve into the methodologies used to establish the residue limits however it refers to some of the traditionally used criteria such as dosage and 10ppm.
+FDA doesn't really delve into the methodologies used to establish the residue limits; however, it refers to some of the traditionally used criteria such as dosage and 10ppm.

 Useful Links: